 Is There a Limit on Security Deposits in Virginia?

 Yes, there is a limit.
 The most you can ask a tenant to provide as a security deposit is the equivalent of two months’ rent.
-If you’re charging a monthly rent of, say, $1,000, then the maximum deposit you can charge a tenant would be $2,000.
+If you’re charging a monthly rent of, say, $1,000, then the full security deposit you can charge a tenant would be $2,000.

 Can a Landlord in Virginia Charge an Additional Pet Deposit?

 Yes, Virginia law allows landlords to charge pet owners an additional deposit.
-You can then use the deposit towards fixing damage caused to the unit by the tenant’s pets.
-A few examples of pet damage include ripped-up carpets, stains, flea infestations, holes in the wall, and pet odor.
+You can then use the deposit toward fixing damage caused to the rental unit by the tenant’s pets A few examples of pet damage include ripped-up carpets, stains, flea infestations, holes in the wall, and pet odor.

 Typically, a pet deposit ranges between $100 and $500.
 The price to set should be dependent on things like the size of a pet, the type of pet, and the number of pets.